lars76/fastspeech2-clean/README.md

 ## Prediction

 After [downloading a model](https://github.com/lars76/fastspeech2-clean/releases), you can generate speech using Chinese characters, pinyin, or International Phonetic Alphabet (IPA).
 Only PyTorch is required, but optionally matplotlib, librosa and g2pw are needed.
-The script `convert_to_onnx.py` can be used for deployment.

 ### Example Commands